smhabibjr/cheat-sheet/2-docker-and-dockerhub.md

-add Dockerfile to your project directory
+Add Dockerfile to your project directory

 ````docker
 FROM ruby:3.1